TheKevSter35/web-app-from-scratch-1920/README.md

 API:  https://orion.apiseeds.com/api/music/search/

-# Limits:
+### Limits:
-* it displays only 10/20 songs per search
+* it displays only max 20 songs per search
 * You can also search artists
+* Rate limit: unknown

 ## How does flowed interaction through the application? (interaction diagram)
+(Work in process!!)

 ## Which design patterns and best practices
 * Search functionality

 ## What would you like to add (feature wishlist / backlog)

+# Wishlist
-* add lyrics to the detailpage (with another API)
+* add lyrics to the detail session (with another API)

+# backlog
+* Detail session it now shows all the search songs (It needs to search 1)